 I loved the Kaysersberg markets because they had an ample selection of artisanal handmade gifts and local food.
-But, the Christmas feeling extends beyond the markets as the entire town of Kaysersberg flights up for the holiday season.
+There are two markets here, but, the Christmas feeling extends beyond the markets as the entire town of Kaysersberg lights up for the holiday season.
 Even as you wander the main shopping street, each storefront and timber house is lit up with lights, displays, and cheer away from the holiday vendors.
 You can do plenty of Christmas shopping away from the official market booths, and Kaysersberg has loads of boutique and local art shops.
-So, I encourage you to spend ample time exploring the entire town, including a small hike to the Kaysersberg castle for the whole experience.
+I encourage you to spend ample time exploring the entire town, including a small hike to the Kaysersberg castle for a nice scenic view of the town and surrounding vineyards.
 If you want a genuinely horrifying experience, you can also visit the fairy tale exhibit for a strange puppet display.

 A Traditional Alsace market is tucked away in a bit of an alleyway behind Eglise St. Croix.
 In the shadow of the impressive cathedral, 30 glowing market stalls are filled with cute handmade gifts.
 I bought a ring made from upcycled paper.
 It is a bit spooky as the market is parallel to a graveyard, but the Christmas ambiance keeps you warm and cherry.
 The market is best if you enter near the town hall and exit into the main shopping street to continue exploring the town.

 Farmer’s Christmas Market is full of all the best gourmet delights of the Alsace region packaged for Christmas.
 Try and buy local cheese, wine, bio Vin Chaud, honey, herbs and spice, apple cider, and more.
 I stocked up on lots of great treats to take home to spice up our holiday cooking and appetizer trays for visiting friends and family.